 If you're looking for a recommendation, check out our picks for the best mattresses or the best mattresses for side sleepers.

 The Sealy Posturepedic Hybrid and the Serta Perfect Sleeper Innerspring are both hybrid mattresses with a medium-plush feel.
 The Sealy is a better choice for most people, as it offers better cooling and better motion isolation.
 The Serta has a more contouring feel, which you might prefer, and has a better edge support performance.
-The Serta uses one layer of good-quality polyfoam, which is more durable, but both mattresses also include lower-quality foams.
+The Serta uses one layer of good-quality polyfoam, which is more durable; however, both mattresses also include lower-quality foams.

 We've recently started testing mattresses.
 We use objective data and repeatable testing for key characteristics like firmness, cooling, and motion isolation, to ensure each mattress gets the same treatment.
 Since we buy all of our mattresses, we can tear them down layer by layer and isolate the mechanical properties of every component: quilted tops, foams, coils, and any special materials.
 Our approach gives us unprecedented insight into how each product design decision contributes to a mattress's overall performance and feel, and allows us to tailor our results to different body types and sleeping positions.